EarthGman/nix-config/docs/install.md

+# Installation

-- The installer will provide a script to guide users through the installation process.
-It can be invoked using `sudo install.sh`
+The installer will provide a script to guide users through the installation process.
+You will start it with  `sudo install.sh`

-- NixOS requires a network connection to install.
+NixOS requires a network connection to install.
 This is because software in the configuration is not compiled into the iso image.
 The script will check to ensure you have a network connection and will run `nmtui` if none is found.

 - Advanced users may opt to run the script through a tmux session for various tasks such as the placement of key files.
-Note that the default tmux bind is ctrl+space not ctrl+b.
+Note that the default tmux bind is `ctrl+space` not `ctrl+b`.
 This can be changed before compiling the iso.

 **For reference, any directory path will refer to the root of the repository being created NOT the root filesystem.
 During install this will be located under /mnt/etc/nixos**

-# Installation

 There are 3 options available, pick one: